omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Use the **search query** interface to set the pool of resources that users will browse.
 The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
 The "Advanced edit" button allows you to input a query string.
 You can leave the query blank to include all of the site's resources of that type.

 You can set a **default sorting** method to use when a site visitor starts to browse using this category.
-The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize for your browsing table below.
-You will need to save your columns settings below to see this menu updated.
+This will apply to the default list of resources, or to the [FB table you have customized with columns](#columns).
+The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize further down on the page.
+You will need to save your columns settings and return to this page to see this menu updated.
 Note that you cannot set a default sort by an Item Set column.

 ![Add category form showing the options](modulesfiles/FacetedBrowse_SearchQuery.png)